Differentiability of quadratic BSDEs generated by continuous martingales: Representation formula

 \section{Representation formula}

-In this Section we provide the representation formula \eqref{eqn3} which generalizes the one obtained in \cite{AnkirchnerImkellerDosReis1,AnkirchnerImkellerDosReis2}, where $M$ is a Brownian motion.
+In this section we provide the representation formula (\ref{eqn3}) which generalizes the one obtained in \cite{AnkirchnerImkellerDosReis1,AnkirchnerImkellerDosReis2}, where $M$ is a~Brownian motion.
 We recall that in the Gaussian setting the proof of this formula is based on the representation of the stochastic process $Z$ as the trace of the Malliavin derivative of $Y$.
-In the general martingale setting of this paper Malliavin's calculus is not available, therefore we propose a new proof based on stochastic calculus techniques.
-We also stress that the last term in formula \eqref{eqn3} vanishes if we assume that $M$ has independent increments, $\sigma$ and $b$ do not depend on $M$ in \eqref{SDE} and that the driver $f$ in \eqref{BSDE} is independent of $M$.\\\\ We present the main result of this paper.
-We stress that this result does not rely on the assumption (MRP) made in Section \ref{section:diff2} since only the regularity of the deterministic function $u$ where $Y=u(\cdot,X,M)$ is needed.
+In the general martingale setting of this paper, Malliavin's calculus is not available, therefore, we propose a~new proof based on stochastic calculus techniques.
+We also stress that the last term in formula (\ref{eqn3}) vanishes if we assume that $M$ has independent increments, $\sigma$ and $b$ do not depend on $M$ in (\ref{SDE}) and that the driver $f$ in~(\ref{BSDE}) is independent of $M$.